appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-table-data.md

 ```

 The above code executes the `updateData` query and, once completed, triggers the execution of the `getData` query.
 This process updates and fetches data to show real-time changes.
+A similar process can be applied to other widgets, such as List.